 - retention analytics to identify leaders and other high performers at risk of leaving; and

-- integration with the compensation management module, plus the ability to analyze how modest across-the-board raises affect the morale of high performers.
+- integration with the compensation management module, which can provide the ability, for example, to analyze how modest across-the-board raises affect the morale of high performers.

-The war for talent makes recruiting difficult for many companies, especially now during the post-pandemic recovery when labor supplies have been tight.
+The perennial war for talent makes recruiting difficult for many companies, whether it be during the economic recovery from the worst parts of the pandemic, when labor supplies were especially tight, to the mounting tech layoffs of today's recessionary climate.

-Talent management suites have more tools for recruiting than any other type of product, and talent acquisition has become a trendy buzzword, with the market for recruiting software in constant flux and startups entering every year.
+Talent management suites have more tools for recruiting than for any other HR function, and talent acquisition has become a trendy buzzword, with the market for recruiting software in constant flux and startups entering every year.

 A company's tolerance for such innovation often determines what features it cares about, according to Ames.

-Some organizations rank recruiting low in their requirements and only need basic functions, such as an applicant tracking system (ATS), online job postings and a process for moving from intake to job offer.
-Others know they want innovative features.
+Some organizations rank recruiting low in their requirements and only need basic functions, such as an applicant tracking system (ATS), online job postings and a process for moving candidates from the application stage to the job offer.
+Others know they want more innovative features.

 Check for the following features: